Pingplotter is a powerful monitoring and diagnostic tool for your network.

 - Allows tracking packet loss and jitter

-- Collect data from the network and generates insightful reports to analyze performance data
+- Collects data from the network and generates insightful reports to analyze performance data

 - Helps troubleshoot issues before they cause any effect on performance